The Dr. Ice Hotlists

 How-to's of Internet Searching

-A really cute beginner's tutorial at the BBC WebWise site.
+A beginner's tutorial at WikiHow.

-Tutorial on Searching the Web
+5 Safety Tips While Searching the Web

 The Seattle Times' Technology Section